awslabs/simpleiot-build/website/simpleiot/docs/install/solo.md

 For all Users:

 - Latest version of Python from [https://python.org](https://python.org) (minimum 3.9+)
 - Silicon Labs [CP210x USB to UART Bridge drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
-Under Windows, once you plug in an AWS EduKit device, it should automatically install this driver.
+Under Windows, once you plug in an M5Stack Core2 device, it should automatically install this driver.
 You will have to download the above driver and manually install it if it fails.
 Under MacOS, you will need to download and install it manually.

 Additionally, to be able to install the back-end: